gavinr/web-appbuilder-typescript-examples/README.md

 A few notes about the general ideas and principles that are used in both the `builder` and `developer` versions of this code

 - We are currently supporting [TypeScript version 2.6](https://blogs.msdn.microsoft.com/typescript/2017/10/31/announcing-typescript-2-6/).
 - The Declare Decorator is used to tell TypeScript how to translate our Widget class into a dojo/declare syntax that Web AppBuilder is looking for.
 [Decorators are currently experimental](https://www.typescriptlang.org/docs/handbook/decorators.html) (although widely used) so beware of that small risk.
 If TypeScript did take out decorators at some point, we would have to change how we're doing this.
+- For more info, see this blog post: [Custom Web AppBuilder Widgets in TypeScript ](https://community.esri.com/people/GRehkemper-esristaff/blog/2017/12/13/custom-web-appbuilder-widgets-in-typescript)